7 of the most romantic places to dine around the world

 Tali Wiru and Mayu Wiru

 With magical views of Uluru and Kata Tjuta, a Tali Wiru (‘beautiful dune’) dinner in the desert is an intimate and often spiritual experience.
 It begins with the didgeridoo music resonating into the silence and ends with an Aboriginal storyteller sharing Dreamtime tales after dinner.
-The Tali Wiru experience is available from April 1 to October 15.
-From October 22 to March 24, the Mayu Wiru experience treats a limited number of adults to a private dinner with innovative use of Indigenous flavours, a nightcap and an exclusive tour of the Field of Light art installation in Uluru’s foreground.
+The Tali Wiru experience is available seasonally, from late autumn to early spring.
+From mid-spring to early autumn, the Mayu Wiru experience treats a limited number of adults to a private dinner with innovative use of Indigenous flavours, a nightcap and an exclusive tour of the Field of Light art installation in Uluru’s foreground.

 Image © Voyages Indigenous Tourism Australia